 For several years we had what became ‘the present-opening ceremony’.
 At Christmas time, my father donned a red and white Christmas hat and took on the role of Father Christmas, giving out presents to each of us in turn.
 A helper sat to one side and carefully chose a present so that each child was kept busy opening a gift.
 But they had to take their time, and I had to be quick with the camera – snapping each happy, eager recipient as he or she opened their gift and then ceremoniously and proudly held it up for the photo.
 This tradition lasted well into adulthood and even now, as grandchildren grow older, they will sometimes wait for the photo to be taken!

 … is the sort of question the course asks me to consider.
 This long term project was and is about capturing memories; about the delight on a child’s face; the twinkle in their eyes.
 It became a record of growth – of the children, parents and grandparents as they grew older; of the number of children in the wider family; and simply, of family togetherness.

 As well as capturing joy in others in my photos of family events, I also enjoy taking photos of the natural environment – landscapes, skyscapes, trees and flowers – both native and cultivated.

 On a recent road trip to the central wheat-belt, I discovered winter rains had brought the countryside to life.
 Rich green paddocks stretched to the horizon, sometimes broken by swathes of golden yellow canola.

 After arriving at my mother’s, I took numerous photos of her cottage garden.
-The sheer delight on her face as she saw her garden through my eyes – my photos – proved to me that my renewed passion and goal – to bring joy to others in the images I take – is both worthwhile and achievable.
+The sheer delight on her face as she saw her garden through my eyes – my photos – proved to me that my renewed passion and goal – to bring joy to others in the world I see – is both worthwhile and achievable.

 Further information about the course I’m studying is available here: Steve Parish: Masterclass in Photography